Quarter Way Inn to Angel's Rest Hiker Haven: Days 48-54

 “What it does is create an awareness of space,” Neville says.
 “When Michael and I created this vortex of awesomeness, it wasn’t like that.
 I’d grown up watching my grandmother walking around, straightening things…back then, y’all were much more aware of the space.
 Now, you’re more aware of the people you’re with.”

-That night, I hike into Pearisburg and catch up with Kali at the Angel's Rest Hiker Haven.
-The entire complex consists of 70's style mobile homes.
-Glad to be out of the rain, I buy myself some fruit from the Food Lion next door, then settle in to watch Netflix shows with the other hikers.
+That night, I hike into Pearisburg and catch up with Kali at the Angel’s Rest Hiker Haven.
+The rain has not let up.
+The entire complex consists of 70’s style mobile homes.
+A narrow, unofficial footpath connects the hostel to the Food Lion next door.
+I slip out to buy some grapes for dinner, then settle in to watch Netflix shows with the other hikers.
+Black Mirror blares in the background.
+It’s good to be out of the rain.